Slaven Bilić: Croatia

 At the Euro 2008 tournament itself, where he was the youngest coach, Bilić's squad had to deal with the absence of star striker Eduardo who had sustained a serious injury a few months earlier.
-Nonetheless, Bilić led his side to an outstanding achievement, as Croatia won all three group stage games of the competition, including the match against the eventual finalists Germany.
-Over night, the media labelled Croatia favourites to win the tournament, however, the team suffered an abrupt exit in the quarterfinals against Turkey.
-Bilić has since stated that this defeat would haunt him for the rest of his life.
+Nonetheless, Croatia won all three group stage games of the competition, including the match against the eventual finalists Germany.
+The media subsequently labelled Croatia favourites to win the tournament, but the team suffered an abrupt exit in the quarterfinals against Turkey.

-At UEFA Euro 2012, Croatia won against Ireland, drew against Italy, and lost 0–1 to Spain, exiting the tournament at the group stage.
-However, the team garnered widespread praise for their performance, and were greeted by a large crowd upon their return to Zagreb.
-Upon his formal departure as national coach, Bilić was praised for his long-standing service and successess.
+At UEFA Euro 2012, Croatia won against the Republic of Ireland, drew against Italy, and lost 0–1 to Spain, exiting the tournament at the group stage.
+The team garnered widespread praise for their performance, and were greeted by a large crowd upon their return to Zagreb.
+Upon his formal departure as national coach, Bilić was praised for his long-standing service.
 Domestic media outlet Jutarnji list labelled him as Croatia's first manager to leave the team on a positive note and credited him for the team's revival during his six-year tenure.

 Lokomotiv Moscow

 On 14 May 2012, it was confirmed that Bilić had signed a coaching contract with the Russian club Lokomotiv Moscow.
 Club chairman, Olga Smorodskaya, stated that Lokomotiv had tough competition in their attempt to signing Bilić, as he was targeted by many other clubs from across Europe.
 Bilić again joined forces with former teammates and former assistants, Aljoša Asanović and Nikola Jurčević, who again acted as his assistants.
-Bilić also immediately secured a big signing by bringing Ćorluka from Tottenham Hotspur for a fee of £5.5 million.
-His first official match as the new Lokomotiv manager came was an away 3–2 win against Mordoviya Saransk on 20 July 2012.
-Bilić's first season at the club ended with Lokomotiv's worst league result (ninth place) since the establishment of Russian championship in 1992.
-Bilić accepted responsibility for team's failure and was sacked on 18 June 2013.
+Bilić also immediately secured a major signing by bringing Ćorluka from Tottenham Hotspur for a fee of £5.5 million.
+Bilić's first official match as the new Lokomotiv manager was a 3–2 away win against Mordoviya Saransk on 20 July 2012.
+His first season at the club ended with Lokomotiv's worst league result (ninth place) since the establishment of Russian championship in 1992.
+Bilić accepted responsibility for team's failure and was dismissed on 18 June 2013.